 Put jelly beans in a small favor bag, fold over the edge (you can use a sticker to close if preferred), and put in a favor box (or just tie the cello bag with ribbon).
 If using a box, the favor bag is important because the oils from the cookie will stain paper containers.

-To make the box, print the template (pdf found here and also at the end of this post).
+To make the box, Find the printable jellybean box template here. . (also at the end of this post).
 Cut out box along the outer lines.

 Lightly and precisely score the black lines on the inside of the shape with a craft knife.
 This is to make folding easier.
 Fold the tab line along the right side of the box and fold the line down the middle.
 Glue the box together along the tab line.
 Hold closed until dry.